 - You can organize ideas in a very detailed or very simple way.
 An organizational hierarchy of folders and sub-calendars lets you get as granular as you need to be in sorting out the ideas as they come in.
 But you never lose a high-level view; you can toggle views on and off to see just the information that’s relevant to the task at hand.

 - You can receive ideas from multiple inputs and contributors.
-You can use iCal feeds, work with multiple apps, and provide access links for other people to contribute their ideas to the single shared space.
+You can use iCal feeds, work with multiple apps, and provide secure calendar access to others, who can contribute their ideas to the single shared space.
 And you can set permissions so that there’s no risk of information being lost.

 - You can easily work with your editorial calendar.
 Integrate with the content flow you already have.
 If you use Teamup for both your editorial calendar and your idea system, it’s easy to move an idea into the content workflow without losing any information or needing to move it to another app.